ADPortfolioNode/dvoid-WhiteLabelRag/whitelabel-rag/INSTRUCTIONS.md

-# WHITE LABEL RAG - IMPLEMENTATION GUIDE
+# POCKETPRO:SBA EDITION - IMPLEMENTATION GUIDE
+Presented by StainlessDeoism.biz
 Last updated: May 16, 2025

 ## PROJECT OVERVIEW

-White Label RAG is a scalable Retrieval-Augmented Generation (RAG) application that provides a conversational AI interface with document search capabilities, task decomposition, and guided execution.
+PocketPro:SBA Edition is a scalable Retrieval-Augmented Generation (RAG) application that provides a conversational AI interface with document search capabilities, task decomposition, and guided execution, tailored for SBA and small business resources.

 ### Technology Stack